 Paul laid his head on his knee for a while.

 And I looked and I saw the Apostle smile.

-We would like to sincerely thank John F Murphy for writing this most honest and beautiful account of his Camino journey.
-We hope that this unique perspective of the Camino provides our readers with some time for reflection and enjoyment.
-If you wish to share your Camino story, poem, image or film with us visit our Camino stories page.
+We would like to sincerely thank John F Murphy for writing this raw and honest Camino story.
+We hope that this unique perspective of the Camino de Santiago allows our readers to reflect on the message of the Camino poem.

 If you would like to share your Camino story with us or if you want to talk to us about planning your own Camino journey, please don’t hesitate to contact us.